goadesign/pulse/README.md

 ## Streaming

-Ponos streams provide a flexible mechanism for routing events across a fleet of microservices.
+Pulse streams provide a flexible mechanism for routing events across a fleet of microservices.
 Streams can be used to implement pub/sub, fan-out and fan-in topologies.